nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `Patient Management` --> `Staff Management` --> `Scheduler` --> `Patient Management`

-Each command evokes the `Parser#setViewType(ViewType)` method, which will set the corresponding `ViewType` property in the `Parser` class.
-Additionally, the `Ui#clearConsoleFromIde` method will be evoked, which performs a pseudo clear of the console before printing a message that indicates the user has switched view.
+Each command calls the `Parser.setViewType(ViewType)` method, which will set the corresponding `ViewType` property in the `Parser` class.
+Additionally, the `Ui.clearConsoleFromIde()` method will be evoked, which performs a pseudo clear of the console before printing a message that indicates the user has switched view.

 #### Design Considerations: